Paintings in Film | Other Painter Biopics | Painting of Vincent van Gogh

 Le mystére Picasso (France 1956 by Henri-Georges Clouzot cinematographer Jean Renoir Painter at Work)

-The production of 20 original works are documented as we see Picasso painting images onto large Plexiglass sheets “stretched between himself and the camera” from the camera’s viewpoint instead of over the painter’s shoulder as so often in film: “Shown against a dark background, it looks as if Picasso draws white lines into the space in which he finds himself” (Jacobs 18-19).
+The production of 20 original works are documented as we see Picasso painting onto “a porous white screen … filmed frontally from behind so that Picasso himself remains invisible.”
 In the first half Picasso uses color pens to doodle then switches from ink pens to oil brushes and paper collage.
 With the aid of stop motion animation and time lapse these images appear before our eyes only to vanish just as quickly as Picasso paints over them or starts a new one only a few minutes later.
-The overall effect in Clouzot’s film is that “the screen is transformed into a kind of automatic painting”, which is especially appropriate “for Picasso’s working process since as he works on a painting, he changes his mind about its central subject” (Jacobs 18).
+The overall effect in Clouzot’s film is that “the screen is transformed into a kind of automatic painting”, which is especially appropriate “for Picasso’s working process since as he works on a painting, he changes his mind about its central subject” (Jacobs 19).
 The following provides a good impression of how the film looks:

 YouTube